momalle313/NBA-Twitter-Analysis/README.md

 4) To run the logistic regression and ROC curve:
 Use R or RStudio to run the code in the file R_Analysis.R It will use the data stored in Social_Sensing_NBA_Data.csv

+5) The graphs folder contains python scripts to generate several graphs of data over time:
+There are six scripts that can be run as "python [script-name] [team-name]", and the generated graphs are contained in the corresponding subdirectory.
+The graphs can show the number of tweets over time, average sentiment over time according to default TextBlob, and average sentiment over time according to our Naive Bayes Classifier.
+Additionally, the graphs can show data from either before the game or during the game.

 Team names include:
 Bulls